-- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s Disease
+- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease

-- Galantamine has interactions with many drugs, however only a few are commonly prescribed
+- Galantamine has interactions with many drugs, however only a few are commonly prescribed.

 Galantamine comes in both an organic and a synthetic form.
 Galantamine is an organic compound of a plant that derives from Galanthus nivalis, a species of a plant commonly known as the “snowdrop.
 This compound has been used for many years as anesthesia for surgery and dentistry, as well as for the treatment of neuropathic pain, a chronic pain condition that is associated with damaged nerve fibers often as a result of tissue injury commonly resulting from tissue injury.

-Alzheimer’s is a degenerative disease of the brain that gradually impacts the patient’s memory, causing confusion, disorientation, problems with communicating, and various other issues associated with diminished mental capacity.
+Alzheimer’s is a degenerative disease of the brain that gradually impacts a person’s memory, causing confusion, disorientation, problems with communicating, and various other issues associated with diminished mental capacity.
 Alzheimer’s is a fatal disease that over time affects all parts of the brain.
 Alzheimer’s Disease International estimates that there are currently nearly 50 million people with AD worldwide, a number that is expected to increase to more than 74 million by 2030, and to 131 million by 2050.

 Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease.
 Other drugs approved by the FDA include rivastigmine, memantine, donepezil, and tacrine (tacrine is rarely used because of its severe side effects).

-Although Galantamine does not cure Alzheimer’s Disease or prevent future loss of mental function, when taken under appropriate conditions Galantamine can defer the progression of certain symptoms of mild to moderate Alzheimer’s disease.
+Although Galantamine does not cure Alzheimer’s disease or prevent future loss of mental function, when taken under appropriate conditions Galantamine can defer the progression of certain symptoms of mild to moderate Alzheimer’s disease.
 These include confusion, memory loss, and cognitive function related to performing Activities of Daily Living (ADLs).

 Galantamine comes in the form of a tablet, an extended-release capsule, and a liquid solution that can be taken orally.
 To avoid prescribing confusion between galantamine’s original brand name Reminyl and the diabetes drug Amaryl, the brand name Reminyl was changed in 2005 to RAZADYNE®.
 Since then, several generic forms of galantamine have been approved by the FDA.

-People with Alzheimer’s Disease, Parkinson’s Disease, and some other types of dementia, are commonly known to have diminished levels of acetylcholine, a neurotransmitter in the brain that enhances synaptic transmissions, particularly those associated with memory and other cognitive functions that relate to the performance of Activities of Daily Living (ADLs).
+People with Alzheimer’s disease, Parkinson’s disease, and some other types of dementia, are commonly known to have diminished levels of acetylcholine, a neurotransmitter in the brain that enhances synaptic transmissions, particularly those associated with memory and other cognitive functions that relate to the performance of Activities of Daily Living (ADLs).

 Galantamine is a part of a class of medication called acetylcholinesterase inhibitors.
 Its mechanism of action consists of inhibiting the effectiveness of an enzyme, acetylcholinesterase, which lowers the levels of acetylcholine in the brain.
 It thus benefits individuals with Alzheimer’s by increasing the levels of acetylcholine in their brains and subsequently boosting cognitive function.